-Refer to: Appendix A (at the end of this document):Unacceptable BehaviourReporting Procedures and Complaint Form.
+Unacceptable Behaviour Reporting Procedures and Complaint Form.
+Refer to Appendix A at the end of this document.

-We view all allegations of discrimination, bullying, harassment and/or hazing as very serious.
+We view all allegations of hazing, harassment, bullying and/or discrimination as very serious.
 If you feel that you've been the target of one of these behaviours - or if you've witnessed it - we encourage you to do the following:

-- Keep in mind that sometimes a person is unaware that their behaviour is offensive until it has been pointed out and that perceptions will vary. - If the behaviour is an isolated event and might have been unintentional - and you feel safe/comfortable doing so - immediately let the person know, politely but firmly, of your disapproval and/or discomfort with their comments, actions or behaviour, and ask them to stop or not do so again; e.g. "I don't think that's funny; "That comment makes me uncomfortable"; "Please stop speaking to me that way"; "Please take your hand off my arm." - If you don't feel safe or comfortable addressing the individual directly, or if the outcome of speaking directly with them doesn't achieve the desired result (e.g., ending the inappropriate behaviour), contact one of the following: your immediate supervisor, another supervisor with whom you feel comfortable, the Superintendent, the Foreperson, the General Manager, the Union Representative or Human Resources.
-We'll discuss with you options to direct your concerns and be ready to address as warranted. - For serious and ongoing situations that have not or cannot be addressed through the direct one on one approach, write a description of the specific incidents and any steps (if applicable) you've taken to address it. - If you've witnessed a form of inappropriate behaviour, it's important that you recognize your own responsibility to Builders Code Acceptable Worksite and our worksite culture.
+- If the behaviour is an isolated event and perceived as being unintentional - and you feel safe/comfortable doing so - immediately and respectfully let the person know of your disapproval and/or discomfort with their comments, actions or behaviour, and ask them to stop or not do so again (e.g. "I don't think that's funny; "That comment makes me uncomfortable"; "Please stop speaking to me that way"; "Please take your hand off my arm.") - If you don't feel safe or comfortable addressing the individual directly, or if the outcome of speaking directly with them doesn't achieve the desired result (e.g. ending the inappropriate behaviour), contact one of the following: your immediate supervisor, another supervisor with whom you feel comfortable, the superintendent, the foreperson, the general manager, the union representative or Human Resources.
+Options to address your concerns will be discussed, and appropriate action will be taken as necessary. - For situations that have not or cannot be addressed through the direct one-on-one approach, write a description of the specific incidents and any steps (if applicable) you've taken to address it. - If you've witnessed a form of inappropriate behaviour, it's important that you recognize your own responsibility to the Builders Code Acceptable Worksite and our workplace culture.
 Staying silent can indicate that you're fine with what's happening.
-As above, if safe and comfortable, check in with the target ("Is (s)he bothering you?"
+As above, if safe and comfortable, check in with the individual being targeted (e.g. "Are they bothering you?"
 "Can I help?"), indicate your disapproval or step in to stop it.
-If not comfortable directly responding to the incident, report it to your supervisor. - Whether you choose to address issues on your own or need assistance, we will support you.
+If not comfortable directly responding to the incident, or if the incident is caused by the conduct of the supervisor, manager, or other person in charge, report to Human Resources, the superintendent, the general manager, the union representative, or a supervisor with whom you feel safe.

-To ensure your concerns or reports are kept as confidential as possible (refer to the following section on Confidentiality), discuss details or incidents with only your immediate supervisor, another supervisor with whom you feel comfortable, the Superintendent, the Foreperson, the General Manager, the Union Representative or Human Resources.
-It's also important that you report the incident as soon as possible after experiencing or witnessing it, so that it can be addressed promptly and investigated if necessary.
-"Sometimes when an employee feels threatened that a coworker will do the job better than them, their fear unintentionally leads to harassment or sabotage of that co-worker's work.
+"Sometimes when an employee feels threatened that a co-worker will do the job better than them, their fear unintentionally leads to harassment or sabotage of that co-worker's work.
 The Builder's Code is intended to focus on the strengths of each employee, to ensure we celebrate accomplishments, but also provide support and training to bring everyone up."

 "Working in an Acceptable Worksite isn't about not having fun, or constantly worrying that you're going to say the wrong thing.
-It's about appreciating that we're all different, making it okay for someone to call you on it if you do say the wrong thing-and vice versa."
+It's about appreciating that we're all different, making it okay for someone to call you on it if you do say the wrong thing and vice versa."